 Cape of San Agustin, Davao Oriental

-This islet was sculpted by the pounding waves of the Celebes Sea over millennia and features unique geological patterns.
-Cape San Agustin is located near the country’s southeasternmost point, overlooking the Davao Gulf on the west, the Celebes Sea on the south, and the enormous Philippine Sea on the east.
-Apart from the beaches, Cape San Agustin is a historical site dating back centuries to the arrival of the first Spaniards in the Philippines.
+This stunning islet has been molded over countless years by the relentless pounding of the mighty Celebes Sea, resulting in breathtakingly unique geological formations.
+Cape San Agustin is situated in close proximity to the country’s southeasternmost point, offering awe-inspiring views of the Davao Gulf to the west, the Celebes Sea to the south, and the vast Philippine Sea to the east.
+Beyond its picturesque beaches, Cape San Agustin is steeped in history and boasts a rich cultural heritage dating back centuries to the arrival of the first Spanish explorers in the Philippines.

 Dahican Beach, Davao Oriental